DLSU-CCAPDEV/2021T2-G30/README.md

 # Safe Space
 A diary web application.
 Wi-Fi is required to run the web application.
-For the best experience, begin by opening the login.html file.

 ## Contributors:
 - Buensalida, Matthew